 Think about it – how likely would you be to trust a business with only a social media channel but no website?
 Several affiliate programs and networks don’t even accept applications from marketers that don’t have an affiliate website.

 What’s more, launching a website nowadays is not as complicated or intimidating as it was years ago.
-There’s a long list of programs and services to set up a website, even if you don’t know much about coding.
+There’s a long list of programs and website builders available, even if you don’t know much about coding.
 With Post Affiliate Pro, it’s even possible to get a personalized website copy that you can update with a typical text editor.
 No need to play with HTML files.

 There are many ways to conduct affiliate marketing without a website – from social media to YouTube, paid ads, and message boards.
 All of them might require more work on your part than typical website affiliate marketing, though.
 Plus, they aren’t all fit for every situation – some affiliate programs frown upon using paid ads while others won’t allow you to use social media.